haribhatt34/My-Website/content/authors/admin/_index.md

 Hari Shankar Bhatt is a Post Graudate from Maulana Azad National Institute of Technology.
 A Software Engineer by Profession.
 He loves to solve programming problems in his free time.

-Currently he is learning 'Go' lanuage and building a building a Gallery Web app, where people can share their pictures.
+Currently he is learning 'Go' lanuage and building a Gallery Web app, where people can share their pictures.

 He is quite interested in sports and can play many games with natural ease.
 His favorites are Basketball, Table Tennis, and a new found love foosball.
 He has also started learning chess.